 Administrative templates: On Windows 10 and later devices, these templates are ADMX settings that you configure.
 If you're familiar with ADMX policies or group policy objects (GPO), then using administrative templates is a natural step to Microsoft Intune and Endpoint Manager.

 Baselines: On Windows 10 and later devices, these baselines include preconfigured security settings.
 If you want to create security policy using recommendations by Microsoft security teams, then security baselines are for you.

 For more information, see Security baselines.

-Settings catalog: On Windows 10 and newer devices, use the settings catalog to see all the available settings, and in one location.
+Settings catalog: On Windows 10 and later devices, use the settings catalog to see all the available settings, and in one location.
 For example, you can see all the settings that apply to BitLocker, and create a policy that just focuses on BitLocker.
-On macOS devices, use the settings catalog to configure Microsoft Edge version 77 and newer settings.
+On macOS devices, use the settings catalog to configure Microsoft Edge version 77 and settings.

 For more information, see Settings catalog.

 On macOS, continue using the preference file to: